uldtot/wcioShop/README.md

 If you want to help, I would like any help I can get.

 * Coding help:
-Help in making custom apps like payment gateways, shipping stuff, and accounting sync would be useful as code debug of the system.
+Help in making custom apps like payment gateways, shipping stuff, and accounting sync would be useful as code debugging of the system.
 Currently, there is no need for more people to work on the core itself because it's not ready to be used.

 * Design:
 If you want to, it could use a pretty store theme that can be downloaded.
 Must be your own design and code.